NLPFinalProjectTeam/NLPFinalProject/README.md

 1. Usage:
 ./ask article.txt num_questions
 ./answer article.txt questions.txt
 You must run ask first then run answer in case of possible errors.
+The valid files are ask.py and answer.py.
 2. Path and directory:
 questions.txt and article.txt must be put in the same directory as the ask and answer file.